 The Company is a party to numerous claims and lawsuits with respect to various matters, including those discussed below.
 The Company provides for costs related to contingencies, including environmental matters, when a loss is probable and the amount is reasonably determinable.
-The Company estimates that its probable aggregate loss as a result of such claims as of March 31, 1999 is \$5.6 million (included in other current and other noncurrent liabilities) and believes that probable insurance recoveries of \$.7 million (included in other assets) related to these claims will be realized.
-The Company estimates that its reasonably possible aggregate losses from all material currently pending litigation could be as much as \$.9 million (before taxes) in excess of the probable loss previously recognized.
+The Company estimates that its probable aggregate loss as a result of such claims as of June 30, 1999 is \$5.5 million (included in other noncurrent liabilities) and believes that probable insurance recoveries of \$.7 million (included in other assets) related to these claims will be realized.
+The Company estimates that its reasonably possible aggregate losses from all material currently pending litigation could be as much as \$1.1 million (before taxes) in excess of the probable loss previously recognized.
 After conferring with counsel, it is the opinion of management that the ultimate resolution of these claims, to the extent not previously provided for, will not have a material adverse effect on the consolidated financial position, results of operations or liquidity of the Company.

-On July 16, 1998, 10 individuals and The West Virginia Highlands Conservancy filed suit in U.S. District Court for the Southern District of West Virginia alleging violations of SMCRA and the Clean Water Act.
-Named as defendants in the suit are the director of the West Virginia Division of Environmental Protection ("DEP") and officials of the U.S. Army Corps of Engineers (the "Corps").

-In their complaint, the plaintiffs allege that the DEP has violated its duties under SMCRA and the Clean Water Act by approving surface mining permits that authorize the construction of "valley fills."
-These fills are the large, engineered works into which the excess earth and rock extracted above and between the seams of coal that are removed during surface mining is placed.
-The approval of such permits are alleged to "result in unpermitted discharges of pollutants into state waters, violations of state water quality standards, disturbance to the 100-foot buffer zone around streams, [and] destruction to riparian vegetation."
-The complaint also alleges that the DEP has failed to require that lands mined be restored to Approximate Original Contour ("AOC") and that approved post-mining land uses are enforced following reclamation.
+On July 16, 1998, ten individuals and The West Virginia Highlands Conservancy filed suit in U.S. District Court for the Southern District of West Virginia against the director of the West Virginia Division of Environmental Protection ("DEP") and officials of the U.S. Army Corps of Engineers (the "Corps") alleging violations of SMCRA and the Clean Water Act.
+The plaintiffs alleged that the DEP and the Corps have violated their duties under SMCRA and the Clean Water Act by authorizing the construction of "valley fills" under certain surface coal mining permits.
+These fills are the large, engineered works into which the excess earth and rock extracted above and between the seams of coal that are removed during surface mining are placed.
+The plaintiffs also alleged that the DEP has failed to require that lands mined be restored to "approximate original contour" and that approved post-mining land uses are enforced following reclamation.

-Four indirect, wholly-owned subsidiaries of the Company currently hold nine permits that were identified in the complaint as violating the legal standards that the plaintiffs have requested the district court to interpret.
-In addition, a pending permit application for the Company's Dal-Tex operation (known as the "Spruce Fork Permit") is specifically identified as a permit the issuance of which should be enjoined.
+Four indirect, wholly owned subsidiaries of the Company hold nine permits that were identified in the complaint as violating the legal standards that the plaintiffs requested the district court interpret.
+In addition, a pending permit application for the Company's Dal-Tex operation (known as the "Spruce Fork Permit") was specifically identified as a permit the issuance of which should be enjoined.
 Three subsidiaries of the Company intervened in the lawsuit in support of the Corps and the DEP on August 6, 1998.
-The Company and the other defendants have vigorously opposed claims asserted in the lawsuit.